Góngora: Mientras por competir…

 Then we finally come to what appears to be the main verb and its message: “enjoy” (“goza” line 9).
 But we have scarcely absorbed that exhortation when we are quickly whisked forward by another conjunction of time, “before,” (“antes que”).
 The same is used by Garcilaso, but in Góngora’s sonnet it is more emphatically placed at the beginning of the line.
 Where does this last conjunction of time lead us to?
 To the sobering truth that we all face decay and extinction (line 14).

 The first tercet (lines 9-11) is very clever, condensing within its three lines the body parts and their corresponding natural elements, extended over the octet.
 The enumeration of previously mentioned elements into one line (as in lines 9 and 11 here) is called correlation or recapitulation and was a device much favoured by baroque writers usually to convey order/ symmetry.
 But Góngora overturns that principle here, because the symmetrical correspondence of lines 1 to 8 is ruptured in two ways.
-First, the lady’s beauty is no longer evoked in an orderly fashion from “hair” to “neck,” but is now “neck,” “hair,” “lip” and “brow,” i.e. the image is no longer harmonious.
+First, the lady’s beauty is no longer evoked in an orderly fashion from “hair” to “neck,” but is now “neck,” “hair,” “lip” and “brow,” i.e. the image is no longer harmonious, but fractured like a Picasso face.
 Second, although the natural elements correlated in line 11 do follow their order in the octet, they no longer correspond to the parts enumerated in line 9.

 This now asymmetrical image prepares us for old age (second tercet), metaphorically depicted as “silver” and “drooping violet.”
 But as the “Not only” (“No sólo”) at the beginning of line 9 suggests, there is more to come.
 By now Garcilaso has arrived at the main message (“you’ll grow old”), but Góngora carries the suspense right to the last line, and what a line it is!
 It looks longer than all the other lines, but thanks to synalepha** it is in fact a hendecasyllable like the others.
 Thus: "e(1)n ti ͜(2)erra, ͜(3) en hu(4)mo, ͜(5) en po(6)lvo, ͜(7) en so(8)mbra, ͜(9) en na(10)d(11)a."